Lena Horne: Civil rights activism

-Horne was long involved with the Civil Rights Movement.
+Horne was long involved with the civil rights movement.
 In 1941, she sang at Café Society, New York City's first integrated venue, and worked with Paul Robeson.
 During World War II, when entertaining the troops for the USO, she refused to perform "for segregated audiences or for groups in which German POWs were seated in front of Black servicemen", according to her Kennedy Center biography.
-Because the U.S. Army refused to allow integrated audiences, she staged her show for a mixed audience of Black U.S. soldiers and white German POWs.
+Because the US Army refused to allow integrated audiences, she staged her show for a mixed audience of Black US soldiers and white German POWs.
 Seeing the Black soldiers had been forced to sit in the back seats, she walked off the stage to the first row where the Black troops were seated and performed with the Germans behind her.
 However, the USO observed at the time of her death that Horne did in fact tour "extensively with the USO during WWII on the West Coast and in the South".
 The organization also commemorated her for the appearances she made on Armed Forces Radio Service programs Jubilee, G.I.
 Journal, and Command Performances.
 In the film Stormy Weather (1943), Horne's character would perform the film's title song as part of a big, all-star show for World War II soldiers as well.
 After quitting the USO in 1945, Horne financed tours of military camps herself.

 Horne was at an NAACP rally with Medgar Evers in Jackson, Mississippi, the weekend before Evers was assassinated.
 At the March on Washington she spoke and performed on behalf of the NAACP, S.N.C.C., and the National Council of Negro Women.
 She also worked with Eleanor Roosevelt in attempts to pass anti-lynching laws.
 Tom Lehrer mentions her in his song "National Brotherhood Week" in the line "Lena Horne and Sheriff Clark are dancing cheek to cheek" referring (wryly) to her and to Sheriff Jim Clark, of Selma, Alabama, who was responsible for a violent attack on civil rights marchers in 1965.
 In 1983, the NAACP awarded her the Spingarn Medal.

 Horne was a registered Democrat and on November 20, 1963, she, along with Democratic National Committee (D.N.C.)
 Chairman John Bailey, Carol Lawrence, Richard Adler, Sidney Salomon, Vice-chairwoman of the DNC Margaret B. Price, and Secretary of the DNC Dorothy Vredenburgh Bush, visited John F. Kennedy at The White House, two days prior to his assassination.